 Double star observing can be very forgiving.
 You don't need the darkest skies, the clearest skies, or even a moonless night to observe many of these objects.
 Some can be observed from your backyard under moderate light pollution; some can be observed under less than transparent skies, and some can even be observed with the moon up.
-However, as usual in astronomy, the best results can be obtained under optimum conditions.
+However, as usual in astronomy, the best results will be obtained under optimum conditions.
 The point is, always try for the best conditions, but if you don't have them, don't worry about it.
-You can still enjoy this program.
+You can still enjoy this Observing Program.

-Rules and Regulations:
+Rules and Regulations

-To qualify for the AL's Double Star Certificate and pin, you need only be a member of the Astronomical League, either through an affiliated club, as a Member-at-Large, or as an International Member-at Large, and observe the 100 selected objects on the included list.
+To qualify for the Astronomical League's Double Star certificate and pin, you need only be a member of the Astronomical League, either through an affiliated club, as a Member at Large, or as an International Member at Large, and observe the 100 selected objects on the included list.
 Any telescope may be used, but one with an objective 60mm in diameter or larger is recommended.
-It is preferred that the stars be found by star hopping and not by Go-To or Push-To methods, although I will not insist on this if the rest of the observations are well done.
+It is preferred that the stars be found by star hopping and not by Go-To or Push-To methods, although we will not insist on this if the rest of the observations are well done.
 Too often I find the recording by those who use Go-To's is hurried and unclear.
+Since the equipment requirements for this program are so modest, the use of remote telescopes or observatories for this program is not allowed.